If you can't find the answer to your question in our FAQs get in touch using our contact form.

 We charge on every whole cubic metre used, so you only need to read the black numbers from the meter dial.
 Make a note of these and ring us on 02920 028 711 if your estimated bill does not reflect your usage.
 However, only attempt to read your meter if it is safe to do so.

 The meter is the property of Independent Water Networks.
-We are responsible for maintaining and reading the meter.
+While the developers of your property would have completed the installation, we are responsible for maintaining and reading the meter.